 Special foam in the soles give you extra bounce and support for those long walks.
 A very good looking shoe that keeps the water out and aids in dispersing the sweat on the inside.

-Best for walkers with wide feet
+Best for walkers with wider feet

 Ecco have become famous for their comfortable golf shoes and were the footwear of choice for the two most chill PGA Tour pros, Ernie Els and Freddy Couples.
 The Biom model is the one you see them wearing as they glide the fairways of the Tour.